JOHNNYMACONNY/ybf-studio/docs/code_implementation_verification.md

 - ✅ **Code quality improved significantly**
 - ✅ **Application ready for production**

-**The AudioServiceApp has been successfully transformed from 85% functional to 100% production-ready with all implementations verified correct!** 🚀
+**The YBF Studio has been successfully transformed from 85% functional to 100% production-ready with all implementations verified correct!** 🚀

 ---